Our Favorite Chicken Fajitas

 Directions

-• 1Generously season the chicken with salt and pepper then place in a resealable bag.
-Pour in the marinade and seal the bag.
-Move the chicken around to coat well.
-Place the bag in a bowl and refrigerate for 30 minutes (or up to 8 hours).
+2Marinate the chicken: Place the chicken into the bag with marinade.
+Move the chicken around to coat it well.
+Place the bag in a bowl and refrigerate for at least 30 minutes (or up to 6 hours).
 Flip the bag over from time to time to move around the marinade.

-2Transfer chicken to a cutting board and cover loosely with aluminum foil.
-Let sit 3 to 5 minutes then cut into 1/2-inch thick strips.
+6Transfer chicken to a cutting board and cover loosely with aluminum foil.
+Let sit for 3 to 5 minutes, then cut into 1/2-inch thick strips.

-• Place the vegetables back into the skillet and if necessary reheat.
+7To serve: Place the vegetables back into the skillet and, if necessary, reheat.
 Nestle the chicken on top, and then serve with warm tortillas and your favorite fajita toppings.

 Adam and Joanne's Tips

-• Nutrition Facts: The nutrition facts provided below are estimates.
-We have used the USDA Supertracker recipe calculator to calculate approximate values.
-We did not include tortillas in the calculations since brands vary so much.
+• The nutrition facts provided below are estimates.
+We did not include tortillas or toppings in the calculations.

 This turned out fantastic!
 I added the zests of the orange and lime and also put some honey in the marinade.
 I made fresh guacamole and salsa… so yummy!
 Thanks for a great recipe.
 I’ll be making it again soon.